joebb97/joebb-website-source/content/blog/design-hints.md

 # 4 Fault-tolerance

-* End-to-end, Error recovery at application level is required for reliable system (HANDLE YOUR EXCEPTIONS CORRECTLY!
+* End-to-end, Error recovery at application level is required for reliable system.
+HANDLE YOUR EXCEPTIONS CORRECTLY!
 Idempotency matters here.
     * Check the end-to-end errors, add intermediate checks if errors are super frequent.
     * Routers again drop packets if something went wrong or notify the sender.
     * Need cheap test for success, also might not see issues until heavy load